Live Earth (2007 concert): Locations

 ^{1} i.c. premises/venue of Smithsonian National Museum of the American Indian.

-The South African concert, originally scheduled for the Cradle of Mankind, was abandoned by local promoter Big Concerts, due to poor ticket sales statistics, believed to be a result of the non-central nature of this landmark and poor planning by the promoter.
+The South African concert, originally scheduled for the Cradle of Mankind, was abandoned by local promoter Big Concerts, due to poor ticket sales, believed to be a result of the non-central nature of this landmark and poor planning by the promoter.
 The Coca-Cola Dome was settled on two days prior to the concert starting.

 Washington D.C. venue

 It was only hours before the Washington D.C. concert was scheduled to begin that organisers were able to secure a venue for the last-minute addition to the schedule.
 The Washington Post reported the U.S. capital had been Gore's first choice for the main concert.
 However, the main concert was moved to New Jersey and Gore made a surprise announcement during a 6 July media interview that a concert would take place on the plaza of the Museum of the American Indian.
 "Some who don't understand what is now at stake tried to stop this event on the Mall, but here we are. [crowd is cheering] And it wasn't the cavalry who came to our rescue, it was the American Indians," Gore said during brief opening remarks carried live on the MSN website.